J9B1/PRISM/README.md

 ## 💬 Support & Feedback

-Feel free to open an Issue or submit feedback.
-New features, UI improvements, and QoL additions are planned for future versions.
+Open an Issue or share suggestions — improvements and new QoL features are planned for future versions.

----

 <p align="center">🌈 PRISM © 2025 — Enhanced LoM Client</p>